lafriedel/100-days-of-code/log.md

 **Today's Progress**: Got through the Bootstrap and jQuery intro on freeCodeCamp, and I'm just about to start my first CodePen project as part of freeCodeCamp.

 **Thoughts:** It was my first experience with jQuery, so even though it was super basic I feel good.
-I need to think of who I'd like to feature on my CodePen project, which is a feature page.
+I need to think of who I'd like to feature on my CodePen project, which is a tribute page.